mbusb/mbusb.github.io/page_faq.md

 ---

-## Can you help me in adding my favourite disto in to multibootusb?
+## Can you help me in adding my favourite distro in to multibootusb?

  * Yes I can.
 But you have to help me to help you.
 Simply saying "my distro xyz.iso is not working" does not convey anything.
  I need **at least** the following information to try from my side: